eleos22/eleos22/README.md

 - 👋 Hi, I’m @eleos22 (ELeosnel Rincon)
+- !!!
+I will upload more projects soon.
+- !!!
+Please feel free to contact me.
 - 👀 I’m interested in becoming a front end developer
 - 🌱 I’m currently learning HTML CSS & JavaScript
 - 💞️ I’m looking to collaborate on projects or network